Palka leads off 9th with home, White Sox beat Indians 1-0

 Rodon was sharp for a sixth straight start and has a 1.27 ERA in the span.
 The left-hander struck out five and walked two - both in the first and the only time Rodon allowed two baserunners in an inning - before being replaced by Xavier Cedeno to start the ninth.

-Rodon allowed doubles with one out to Francisco Lindor in the third and Jose Ramirez in the sixth, but neither advanced.
+The hardest-hit balls off Rodon were doubles by Francisco Lindor in the third and Jose Ramirez in the sixth.

+"I feel pretty good," Rodon said.
+"I might not have all my stuff, but it's working."

+And the 25-year-old lefty says he's strong and pain-free after missing the first two months of the season following arthroscopic left shoulder surgery last September.

+"Just the confidence is there," Rodon said "There's no doubt in your mind when you go out and I step on the mound that I'm healthy and I'm coming to compete."

 Bieber matched Rodon through 6 2/3 innings, yielding only three hits - including two doubles - while striking out eight and walking two in this first career start against the White Sox.
-The right-hander was replaced with two outs in the seventh by Oliver Perez
+The 23-year-old right-hander was replaced with two outs in the seventh by Oliver Perez.

+"It's been nice, just another outing try to build off on," Bieber said "There is a lot of room for improvement always, just to kind of feel my feet under me and try to build momentum has been nice.

 The White Sox managed two baserunners only once against Bieber, in the second with two outs.